 The choir continued, as directed and led by Marsha Morrison and Junior Garr, to sing medleys with their signature poise.
 The words to ‘The Resurrection’: ‘Imela, Baba’ translate to ‘Thank you, Father’, an amalgamation of the Nigerian Igbo and Yoruba languages.
 Their use of diverse tongues and vernacular drives home the Apostle Paul’s notion that the Spirit of God groans in words we do not necessarily understand yet intercedes on our behalf to the Father.

 After their performance, group leader Junior Garr told me, ”We have been working on some records and have three coming soon.
 Our inception was reimagining spiritual songs, particularly the negro spirituals.
 These have a redemptive element which isn’t really present today so we are bringing back what it means to be spiritual.”
 The group closed the night with their Step FWD Awards 2021 Song of the Year and Premier Gospel Awards 2022 “Best Song” – ‘Wade In The Water‘.

 In spite of its initial late start, SOLOS London 2022 delivered an action-packed evening once it got going.
 As a result, for an event which was the first of its kind on such scale, it can be deemed a success.
-There would surely be lessons learned, however the day can be looked remembered with fondness by all involved and in attendance.
+There would surely be lessons learned, however the day can be long remembered with fondness by all involved and in attendance.
 On behalf of all observers, I say a huge thank you to the hosts, performers and everyone who played a part in making the day happen.